 Are you or someone you know feeling overwhelmed about a potential divorce?
 Does it seem like you can’t get your financials in line and don’t even know where to start?
 Divorcing your spouse can feel like crossing a giant mountain without any guidance.
-Luckily, we’ve put together a simple and easy-to-follow guide to understand your financials and put yourself in the best position to take care of yourself.
+Luckily, we’ve put together a simple and easy-to-follow Divorce Checklist to understand your financials and so that you can be in the best position to take care of yourself.

 - Run a Credit Report